apache/airflow/docs/apache-airflow/authoring-and-scheduling/plugins.rst

 start of each Airflow process, set ``[core] lazy_load_plugins = False`` in ``airflow.cfg``.

 This means that if you make any changes to plugins and you want the webserver or scheduler to use that new code you will need to restart those processes.
-However, it will not be reflected in new running tasks after the scheduler boots.
+However, it will not be reflected in new running tasks until after the scheduler boots.

 By default, task execution uses forking.
 This avoids the slowdown associated with creating a new Python interpreter and re-parsing all of Airflow's code and startup routines.
 This approach offers significant benefits, especially for shorter tasks.